 Preventive services, immunizations, and screenings.
 You may get free preventive services, including an annual wellness exam and flu shots, through Medicare without a Part B coinsurance or deductible.

 Tax penalties.
 Large businesses - those with more than 50 full-time and full-time equivalent employees - that don't offer affordable health care coverage of minimum value must pay a penalty if any full-time employee gets a subsidy through the insurance marketplace.
 Full-time is defined as an employee working an average of at least 30 hours per week.
 (Every 120 hours worked in a month by part-time employees counts as a full-time equivalent.)
-The IRS has delayed the penalty until 2015.

 Small businesses - those with fewer than 50 full-time and full-time equivalent employees - aren't required to offer health coverage to their employees.
 There won't be a penalty for small businesses that don't offer or provide coverage.